-Improving agricultural practices is a critical part of strategies to reduce poverty, promote food security, and address environmental concerns.
-While many developing countries have invested heavily in agricultural extension services, their reach is often limited, and the empirical evidence on their efficacy is quite mixed (Anderson and Feder, 2004).
+While many developing countries have invested heavily in agricultural extension services, their reach is often limited, and the empirical evidence on their efficacy is quite mixed (Abate et al., 2023; Anderson and Feder, 2004; Spielman et al., 2021).
 India faces such challenges.
-The rural population comprises 64% of the total population in India, and the majority (about 90%) of the poor reside in rural areas.
-The Government of India operates a pluralistic extension system with 90,000 extension agents (Swanson and Davis, 2014).
-However, less than 6% of farmers report having received extension services (Cole and Fernando, 2021).
+The rural population comprises 64% of the total population in India, and the majority (about 90%) of the poor reside in rural areas.7 The Government of India operates a pluralistic extension system with 90,000 extension agents (Swanson and Davis, 2014).
+However, less than 6% of farmers report having received extension services in the past year in a survey with cotton farmers (Cole and Fernando, 2021).
+In the state where this study took place, 4,900 village agricultural workers, agricultural supervisors, and Assistant Agricultural Officers (AAO) serve eight million farmers.

 A critical development in the past decade affecting the agricultural sector in developing countries has been the widespread availability of low-cost telephone services.
-Technology has opened up new opportunities for sharing information with farmers (Aker et al., 2016).
+Technology has opened up new opportunities for sharing information with farmers (Aker, 2011; Aker et al., 2016; Fabregas et al., 2023).
 The development of machine-learning techniques offers an even greater opportunity, potentially enabling agricultural advice to be customized, in an automated fashion, for millions of farmers.
-This paper represents the first attempt that we are aware of to bring such techniques to large populations in a developing country.
+This paper adds to the nascent literature on bringing such techniques to large populations in a developing country (Agrawal et al., 2022; Athey et al., 2023a).

 To investigate the impact of service customization and targeting, we conducted a multistage experiment with a phone-based agricultural extension service in India.
-This digital extension service, launched in 2018, has been developed and implemented by NGOs in collaboration with an Indian state government.6 By the end of 2021, it served 1.3 million smallholder farmers throughout the state with a two-way, mobile-phone-based platform and a live call center.
+This digital extension service, launched in 2018, has been developed and implemented by NGOs in collaboration with an Indian state government.8 By the end of 2021, it served 1.3 million smallholder farmers throughout the state with a two-way, mobile-phone-based platform and a live call center.
+This service has expanded rapidly, and as of 2024, it has 6.8 million enrolled farmers.

-5The percent of the population in rural areas in India is for 2022 from the World Bank's DataBank, and the fraction of poor corresponds to the 2022 Multidimensional Poverty Index (MPI) report by the United Nations Development Program (UNDP).
+7The percent of the population in rural areas in India is for 2022 from the World Bank's DataBank, and the fraction of poor corresponds to the 2022 Multidimensional Poverty Index (MPI) report by the United Nations Development Program (UNDP).